Experimental

 Credential Request Handling

-• format (mandatory) - must have the value jwt_vc_json, which is currently the only format supported by the Curity Identity Server.
+• format (mandatory) - must have the jwt_vc_json value or the vc+sd-jwt value, which are currently the only formats supported by the Curity Identity Server.

 • A mandatory kid header property, holding a DID URL pointing to the subject’s verification key.
 When issuance is successful, the issued verifiable credential will use the DID from this DID URL as the credential’s subject identifier.

 • An optional jwk header property, containing the subject’s verification key.
-This property is only needed when the used DID method does not provide enough information to fully retrieve the key (e.g. EBSI Natural Person DID).
+This property is only needed when the used DID method does not provide enough information to fully retrieve the key.

-• types (mandatory) - must contain the types of the issued credential, according to what is defined by the W3C data model.
-The request types must exactly match what is configured by a verifiable-credential configuration entry, otherwise the issuance will be denied.
+• type (mandatory) - must contain the types of the issued credential, according to what is defined by the W3C data model.
+The request types must exactly match what is configured by a verifiable-credential configuration entry using a W3C data model, otherwise the issuance will be denied.
 The supported combination of types is present in the exposed metadata.

 Subject and issuer DID methods